MTV Unplugged (Katy Perry EP): Release and reception

 MTV Unplugged was first released in Switzerland and the United States, respectively, in CD/DVD and digital formats, on November 13, 2009.
 Select songs and interviews from the EP were aired during MTV's morning block, AMTV, three days later.
 The physical edition was released in the United States and France on November 17, 2009.
 The full video recording was released, on 27 November, on the MTV official website, while the television premiere followed at 9 PM of that day, on the high-definition channel Palladia, being reaired at midnight.
 In Brazil, the set was released in a DVD/CD format, packaged in a keep case.
 The Japan release, also as a DVD/CD package, only occurred more than one year after, on November 24, 2010.
 The album opened at number 168 on the US Billboard 200, having dropped out from the chart on the following week.
 As of August 2020, it has sold 63,000 copies in the United States.
 It debuted at number 192 on the French Albums Chart, and higher on the Swiss Albums Chart, at number 82.

-Upon its release, MTV Unplugged received generally mixed reviews from contemporary music critics.
-AllMusic editor Stephen Thomas Erlewine gave the album three out of five stars, praising Katy for being a hard working music act and "seeming more likeable here than she did on her debut", though he noted that her flaws were "amplified" during the performance.
-Sahar from Blogcritics was more positive about the set, writing that although Perry was not the "best singer out there", she made up for it "in catchiness and..... adorableness".
+Upon its release, MTV Unplugged received generally mixed reviews from music critics.
+AllMusic editor Stephen Thomas Erlewine gave the album three out of five stars, praising Perry for being a hard working music act and "seeming more likeable here than she did on her debut", though he wrote that her flaws were "amplified" during the performance.
+Sahar from Blogcritics was more positive about the set, writing that although Perry was not the "best singer out there", she made up for it "in catchiness and just plain adorableness".
 The contributor was more negative of the acoustic version of "I Kissed a Girl" and the fact that MTV cut out parts from the video recording: "What I'd like to have seen is for MTV to make Katy Perry enter into an unscripted dialog with the fans that are there, film the whole thing and put that on a DVD – then you will really have something unplugged.
 For how can you truly know an artist if we don't see such interactions?"
 Becky Bain from website Idolator favored Perry's live voice and her natural presentation, though she was ambivalent towards the decision of giving the songs an acoustic treatment.
 She went on to say that the MTV Unplugged versions of Perry's songs were not able to substitute the "glossy originals".
 Simon Vozick-Levinson from Entertainment Weekly gave the live album a D, opining that "the stripped-down treatment of MTV Unplugged does Perry's yowling voice no favors", and that "[the] songs just aren't solid enough to stand on their own without loads of glossy production".
-Catherine Lewis of The Washington Post praised Perry's "translate her more rambunctious numbers into an acoustic format" and wrote album was "definitely a step in a good — and unexpected — direction".
+Catherine Lewis of The Washington Post praised Perry's "translate her more rambunctious numbers into an acoustic format" and wrote that the album was "definitely a step in a good — and unexpected — direction".